dyne/devuan-sdk/README.md

 init
 ```

-This will take a while to clone all Devuan repositories and download
-Debian's keyring.
-The `source sdk` is in fact where one loads the sdk:
-the running shell *will become the interactive sdk console* providing
-command completion and online help.
-To exit the SDK one has to close
-the running shell, or the terminal.

 Once `init` is done go into the `stage` directory and you'll see all
 the Devuan repositories will be there.